DarkoGNU/DarkoGNU.github.io/_pages/skills.md

 title: "Skills"
 ---

-As an open&#8209;source enthusiast, I've worked with multiple technologies and programming languages.
+As an open-source enthusiast, I've worked with multiple technologies and programming languages.

 These are my strongest skills: